Factbox: Top budgetary threats to state, local governments

 FEDERAL INTERVENTION, MANDATES

-In the shorter run, states and local governments are dealing with the approaching end of the $819 billion economic stimulus plan giving states the largest transfer of federal funds in U.S. history.
+In the short run, states and local governments are dealing with the end of the $830 billion economic stimulus plan giving states the largest transfer of federal funds in U.S. history.

 The last of the money, in the form of additional reimbursements for Medicaid, runs out this summer.
-But already, states and local governments say they are falling off a stimulus "funding cliff."
+Already states and local governments say they are falling off a stimulus "funding cliff."

 Another stimulus measure that suspended interest charges on loans the federal government makes to states for unemployment benefits has ended, and states are now looking at mounting bills for those loans.